nathancarter/weblurch/doc-src/bugs-and-enhancements.md

 ### UI for Connections Between Groups

+ * Add a keyboard shortcut for entering connection mode (that is, clicking the connection button on the toolbar).
+This should be in the groups plugin.
+ * Add a keyboard shortcut for cycling through the built-in keys an attribute expression can have.
+This should be in the main Lurch app.
  * Add an option that when entering arrow-creation mode, ALL bubble outlines in the document are faintly drawn (not their tags), so that it's completely clear where a user wants to aim the mouse to hit a certain